trustgraph-ai/trustgraph/docs/tech-specs/iam.md

 The socket remains open on auth failure, allowing the client to retry with a different token without reconnecting.
 The client can also send a new auth message at any time to re-authenticate — for example, to refresh an expiring JWT or to switch workspace.
-The resolved identity (user, workspace, roles) is updated on each successful auth.
+The resolved identity (handle, workspace, principal_id, source) is updated on each successful auth.

 #### API keys